-In 2018, our Executive Director founded Fostering Family with a vision to strengthen foster families and their communities through training and collaboration.
+We were founded in 2018 with a vision to strengthen foster families and their communities through training and collaboration.
 Our first initiative, the Babysitting Collaborative launched in partnership with 4 child-placing agencies.
-Since then, 27 additional agencies have joined the collaborative, and 500+ babysitters have been equipped to provide quality, trauma-informed support for families parenting children in the foster system.
+Since then, 27 additional agencies have joined the collaborative, and 800+ babysitters have been equipped to provide quality, trauma-informed support for families parenting children in the foster system.

 Watch the video below to learn more.

-Amber is a mother of 4, including 2 children adopted through foster care.
+Amber is a mother of 4, including 2 adopted through foster care.
 She has a BSN from Baylor and an MSN from the University of Texas Health Science Center at Houston.
-Prior to founding The Riverside Project, Amber worked as a Pediatric Nurse Practitioner in pediatric community heath and school-based healthcare.
-She is also a Trust-Based Relational Intervention (TBRI) Practitioner.
-Her husband, Drew, is a pastor in the Houston area.
+Prior to founding The Riverside Project, Amber worked as a Pediatric Nurse Practitioner in pediatric community health and school-based healthcare.
+She is also a Trust-Based Relational Intervention (TBRI®) Practitioner, and her husband, Drew, is a pastor in the Houston area.

 Director of Agency Partnerships